-Phil has been a member since 1998 and was our treasurer for 10 years.
+Phil has been a member since 1998 and is a former treasurer and committee member.
 He started learning the violin in Australia when he was 8 and still has lessons occasionally.
 He was leader of various junior orchestras and played in chamber groups, pit orchestras and theatrical productions before moving to the UK in 1985.
 Here he has been a regular member of orchestras in Huntingdon, Basingstoke, Kingsclere, Reading, Guildford, London, Leatherhead, Hayes and Bromley, but also often plays in smaller ad-hoc groups accompanying choirs or musicals.
-Rehearsals for these one-off events may be short, perhaps just the afternoon before the concert, so sight-reading skill is needed.
+Rehearsals for these one-off events are often short and require sight-reading skill.
 They sometimes pay a modest (amateur) fee but Phil earns a living as a professional electrical engineer and software developer and music is just a hobby.
 Bromley Symphony concerts require more practice – 7 or 8 group rehearsals plus at least a couple of evenings of individual practice before each concert.

-He also plays piano (though rarely in public) but finds the violin particularly rewarding because it's so expressive - the character of the sound can be changed in many ways at any time.
+He also plays piano (rarely in public) but finds the violin particularly rewarding because the character of the sound can be changed continuously, and because of the social aspect of orchestral playing.
 Violins often get the main melody and rarely sit silent, counting bars rest.
-Since it's a relatively soft instrument, many are required and it's important to be able to play in unison, but there are always vacancies.
+Since it's a relatively soft instrument, many are required and there are usually vacancies.
+Playing in unison if seated at the back can be a challenge.
 There are many amateur orchestras around here – nearly 200 in Greater London alone – and it would be possible to play in concerts almost every weekend.

 Phil's violin is probably 19th century German (the label inside is fake) and previously belonged to his father.
 The bow is much more modern and was made recently by a local craftsman.
 It needs to be rehaired every couple of years and the violin occasionally needs polishing and a change of strings but otherwise doesn’t need much maintenance.

 Some memorable events over the years have included seeing a conductor step backwards off the stage and a cellist falling off the stage onto his cello, being hit by flying conductor’s batons, struggling to play in cold and windy conditions and in tiny orchestra pits and by candlelight, playing in costume and makeup on stage and on TV and of course lots of embarrassing mistakes.
-His other hobbies include maintaining the orchestra's website and designing and operating lighting and sound for theatrical productions, most recently at the Barn Theatre in Oxted and the Charles Cryer Theatre in Carshalton.
+His other hobbies include maintaining the orchestra's website and designing and operating lighting and sound for theatrical productions, most recently at the Barn Theatre in Oxted.
 There are more details and pictures on his website at www.mckerracher.net.